ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 The number after the colon next to the file name is the line number the error occurred on.
 In our example, the error was in Main.java on line 11.

-> Check: What does the second line of the stack trace after the `printSomething` call mean?

 ## Demo: Stack Trace (5 mins)

 Let's take a look at another example.